owlboy/greatpug-public/README.md

 ### Change Log
+#### The Great Pug - 2025.10.17
+A small update with some things I got distracted by when I should be working on Halloween stuff! :ALIENDEAL:
+* Improved the triangle count on a few items by up to 50%
+* Added LOD1 to stools
+* Added LOD1 to small round tables
+* Improved occlusion and reflection settings for some meshes on the staircase
+* Misc minor adjustments

 #### The Great Pug - 2025.10.16
 * Fixed an issue causing darkness out back near the kitchen door. - Thanks @notmarlon1!
 * Fixed an issue causing the desktop view of the Pool Table to be occluded by the light above. - Thanks @notmarlon1!